Fail Blog

-Fail Blog (stylized as FAIL Blog) is a comedic blog website created in January 2008.
+Fail Blog (stylized as FAIL Blog) is a blog website created in January 2008 that publishes editorialized discussions on social trends, cultural narratives, and opinion pieces about real life issues in the workplace and other social settings.
+Often through the lens of stories as they are shared online.

+It was purchased by Pet Holdings Inc. to add to the growing Cheezburger Network under, then CEO, Ben Huh, in July 2008, permanently becoming a sub-brand of the Cheezburger brand and site.

-FAIL Blog features disastrous mishaps and general stupidity in photos and video which have captions such as "fail", "epic fail", "X Fail", or "X; You're doin' it wrong" (X being the activity at which the subject has failed).
-There are also multiple sites under the FAIL Blog brand, including Failbook (which features FAILs on Facebook), Ugliest Tattoos, and There, I Fixed It.
+In its first years, FAIL Blog featured disastrous mishaps and general stupidity in photos and video which have captions such as "fail", "epic fail", "X Fail", or "X; You're doin' it wrong" (X being the activity at which the subject has failed).
+There were also multiple sites under the FAIL Blog brand, including Failbook (which features FAILs on Facebook), Ugliest Tattoos, and There, I Fixed It.

+Fail Blog was sold, along with the rest of the Cheezburger sub-sites and sub-brands, to Literally Media in 2016.

+Now, Fail Blog primarily features real life stories.
+Most of these sourced from Reddit with an added introduction, commentary, and photos for illustration.
+Fail Blog focuses on topics such as horrible bosses, employees, workplace, HOA, family drama, customer service, and entitled people.

 History

 In January 2008, FAIL Blog was launched.
-The site grew steadily in popularity; in May 2008, FAIL Blog was sold to Pet Holdings, Inc. (now Cheezburger, Inc.), becoming part of the Cheezburger Network.
+The site grew steadily in popularity; in May 2008, FAIL Blog was sold to Pet Holdings, Inc., becoming part of Cheezburger.
 Ben Huh notes that FAIL Blog "really started to take off when the financial industry decided to — ahem — fail."
 As an example, at a United States Senate hearing in September 2008, a demonstrator held up a sign reading "FAIL" behind Henry Paulson, the former Treasury secretary, and Ben Bernanke, chairman of the Federal Reserve.
 By January 2010, FAIL Blog was receiving 1.1 million unique visitors per month.
+In April 2016, Cheezburger was purchased by Israeli company Literally Media.

+By the end of 2016, amid a changing internet landscape, Fail Blog had moved away from publishing classic FAIL videos and FAIL image macros with the classic "FAIL" meme text overlaid and shifted to posting editorilized narratives "not about the failure of the poster, but their revenge against a system that has failed them."
+Stories about cultural issues in offices and other social settings often with classic underdogs and misuse of authority dynamics: bad bosses, bad neighbors, and other social misunderstandings and boundary-pushing dynamics.
+Often these involve real-life-relatable experiences as they have been shared and discussed online and according to mainstream cultural trends.